DeFiCh/defichain.com/content/_learn/en-US/defi-app-how-to.md

 ---
 title: DeFiChain app how-to
-description: A step-by-step guide to using and installing the DeFiChain app.
+description: A step-by-step guide to using and installing the DeFiChain app
 ---

 ## Download the app